UNESCO REF · Network Infrastructure – Institutional Dossier

 The Challenge

-Nigeria received one of the largest education grants in its history — US$100 million from GPE, administered by the World Bank, to strengthen basic education systems.
+Nigeria received one of the largest education grants in its history: US$100 million from GPE administered by the World Bank, to strengthen basic education systems nationwide.

 UNESCO REF's Role